What is a Barlow Knife?

 Now several companies make barlow knives, and they are sold on this web page: www.barlow-knives.com.
 Case, Bear & Son, Boker, Robeson, and Rough Rider all make the barlow style knife currently.
 The Russell barlow knives were discontinued around 2009.

-2. What is the Barlow Company?
+2. What is (or what was) the Barlow Company?

 (1)Laurence A. Johnson article, “The Barlow Knife”, The Chronicle of the Early American Industries Association, Inc. ,June 1959